- 3600 Rue McTavish, Montréal, QC H3A 0G3, Canada

 Review and update the SSMU Gendered and Sexual Violence Policy.
 Ensure that the structures needed to implement the GSVP are in place throughout the academic year.
 Act as a GSVP expert for all SSMU staff and members.

-Consult with other resources including SACOMSS, O-SVRSE and Students for Consent Culture Canada to continue to develop a gendered and sexual violence training program to be administered employees, club members, ISG members, service members and SSMU elected representatives ;
+- Consult with other resources including SACOMSS, OS-VRSE and OurTurn National to continue to develop a gendered and sexual violence training program to be administered employees, club members, ISG members, service members and SSMU elected representatives;

-To undertake other duties and responsibilities as may be assigned by the Human Resources Manager.
+- All other tasks as assigned by the Human Resources Manager.

 - An understanding of equity, anti-Oppressive principles, and the intersectional impacts of sexual violence